-- d.
+d.
 Vulnerable groups refers to those who are particularly disadvantaged.
-These include indigenous peoples, ethnic, linguistic or religious minorities, persons with disabilities, individuals living with HIV/AIDS, refugees and internally displaced people, women and children. - SECTION 4.
-Normative Content.
-The right to adequate food is realized when every man, woman and child, alone or in community with others, has physical and economic access at all times to adequate food, or means for its procurement.
-The right to adequate food will therefore not be interpreted in a narrow or restrictive sense, which equates it with a minimum package of calories, proteins and other specific nutrients.
-The right to adequate food will have to be realized progressively.
-However, the core obligation is to take the necessary action to mitigate and alleviate hunger, even in times of natural or other disasters.
-Central to the realization of the right to adequate food is adequacy and sustainability of food availability and access. - a.
+These include indigenous peoples, ethnic, linguistic or religious minorities, persons with disabilities, individuals living with HIV/AIDS, refugees and internally displaced people, women and children.

+SECTION 4.
+Normative Content. - The right to adequate food is realized when 11 12 every man, woman and child, alone or in community with others, has physical and economic access at all times to adequate food, or means for its procurement.
+The right to 13 adequate food will therefore not be interpreted in a narrow or restrictive sense, which 14 equates it with a minimum package of calories, proteins and other specific nutrients.
+15 The right to adequate food will have to be realized progressively.
+However, the core 16 obligation is to take the necessary action to mitigate and alleviate hunger, even in times 17 of natural or other disasters.
+Central to the realization of the right to adequate food is 18 adequacy and sustainability of food availability and access.
+19 a.
 The concept of adequacy is particularly significant in relation to the right to adequate food since it serves to underline a number of factors which must be taken into account in determining whether particular foods or diets that are accessible, can be considered the most appropriate under given circumstances.
 The notion of sustainability is intrinsically linked to the notion of adequate food or food security, implying food being accessible for both present and future generations.
 The precise meaning of adequacy is to a large extent determined by prevailing social, economic, cultural, climatic, ecological and other conditions, while sustainability incorporates the notion of long-term availability and accessibility.
 The core content of the right to adequate food implies:

-- The availability of food in a quantity and quality sufficient to satisfy the dietary needs of individuals, free from adverse substances, and acceptable within a given culture; and - ii.
-The accessibility of such food in ways that are sustainable, and that do not interfere with the enjoyment of other human rights. - b.
-Dietary needs imply that the diet as a whole contains a mix of nutrients for physical and mental growth, development and maintenance, and physical activity, that are in compliance with human physiological needs at all stages throughout the life cycle, and according to gender and occupation.
-Measures therefore need to be taken to maintain, adapt or strengthen dietary diversity and appropriate consumption and feeding patterns, including breast-feeding, while ensuring that changes in availability and access to food supply as a minimum do not negatively affect dietary composition and intake. - c.
-Freedom from adverse substances sets requirements for food safety and for a range of protective measures by both public and private means to prevent contamination of foodstuffs through adulteration, or through bad environmental hygiene, or inappropriate handling at different stages throughout the food chain.
-Care must also be taken to identify and avoid or destroy naturally occurring toxins. - d.
-Cultural or consumer acceptability implies the need also to take into account, as far as possible, perceived non nutrient-based values attached to food and food consumption and informed consumer concerns regarding the nature of accessible food supplies.
+- The availability of food in a quantity and quality sufficient to satisfy the i. dietary needs of individuals, free from adverse substances, and acceptable within a given culture; and 7 - The accessibility of such food in ways that are sustainable, and that do ii. not interfere with the enjoyment of other human rights. - b.
+Dietary needs imply that the diet as a whole contains a mix of nutrients for 10 physical and mental growth, development and maintenance, and physical 11 activity, that are in compliance with human physiological needs at all stages 12 throughout the life cycle, and according to gender and occupation.
+Measures 13 therefore need to be taken to maintain, adapt or strengthen dietary diversity and 14 appropriate consumption and feeding patterns, including breast-feeding, while 15 ensuring that changes in availability and access to food supply as a minimum 16 do not negatively affect dietary composition and intake.
+17 - c.
+Freedom from adverse substances sets requirements for food safety and for a 18 range of protective measures by both public and private means to prevent 19 contamination of foodstuffs through adulteration, through bad 20 or environmental hygiene, or inappropriate handling at different stages 21 throughout the food chain.
+Care must also be taken to identify and avoid or 22 destroy naturally occurring toxins.
+23 - d.
+Cultural or consumer acceptability implies the need also to take into account, 24 as far as possible, perceived non nutrient-based values attached to food and 25 food consumption and informed consumer concerns regarding the nature of accessible food supplies.